acganesh/acgan.sh/posts/2016-12-23-prime-counting.md

 which follows from the definition of $\phi$: the integers not divisible by any of the primes $p_1, \dots, p_a$ are exactly those integers which are not divisible by any of $p_1, p_2, \dots, p_{a-1}$, excluding those that are not divisible by $p_a$.
 Repeatedly applying this identity will eventually lead to $\phi(x, 1)$, which is just the number of odd numbers $\leq x$.

 In the implementation below, $\phi$ is computed using a memoized recursive procedure.
 It turns out that one can make this computation more efficient by applying a truncation rule during the recursive chain.
-The details of how to do this are somewhat involved, but the interested reader can refer to [^2] and [^3].
+The details of how to do this are somewhat involved, but the interested reader can refer to [^2] and <label class="margin-toggle" "sidenote-number"></label> <span class="sidenote">Riesel, Hans.  [*Prime Numbers and Computer Methods for Factorization.*](http://www.amazon.com/Numbers-Computer-Factorization-Progress-Mathematics/dp/0817637435) Boston: Birkhäuser, 1985.</span>

 ```python
 from bisect import bisect